marcelpetrick/wc2/README.md

     }
 ```

-No, you aren't suppose to be able to see how the word-count works
+No, you aren't supposed to be able to see how the word-count works
 by looking at this code.
 The complexity happens elsewhere, setting
 up the state-machine.

 The state-machine table is the difference between the simple version
 (`wc2o.c`) and complex version (`wc2.c`) of the program.
 The algorithm
-is the same, the one shown above, the difference is in how they setup
+is the same, the one shown above, the difference is in how they set up
 the table.
 The simple program creates a table for ASCII, the complex
 program creates a much larger table supporting UTF-8.